rafaeldevvv/space-invaders/README.md

 }
 ```

-The problem with the first implementation was that, because I was adapting the alien set every time an alien was removed, the `for... of...` loop was still iterating over the previous version of the alien set, which had a different number of columns and rows.
+The problem with the first implementation was that I was adapting the alien set every time an alien was removed and the `for... of...` loop was still iterating over the previous version of the alien set, which had a different number of columns and rows.
 Thus, the iterator was throwing and error like `TypeError: Cannot read properties of undefined (reading '4')`.
 This was an error that not even TypeScript was able to catch.

 ### Silly error